ton-community/ton-docs/docs/v3/guidelines/ton-connect/guidelines/creating-manifest.md

 ```
 ## Best practices

-- The best practice is to place the manifest in the root of your app and repository, e.g. `https://myapp.com/tonconnect-manifest.json`.
+- Place the manifest in the root of your app and repository, for example: `https://myapp.com/tonconnect-manifest.json`.
 It allows the wallet to handle your app better and improve the UX connected to your app.
 - Ensure that the `manifest.json` file is accessible via a GET request at its URL

 ## Fields description